nEDM-TUM/Python-Slow-Control/index.md

 Another option is to install from the `requirements.txt` file.

+#### Notes for Windows

+Installation with [Anaconda](https://www.continuum.io/downloads) should work, but a few things are important.

+* Use a `2.7.x` version of `python`.
+* Install `txaio`:
+{% highlight bash %}
+pip install txaxio==2.0.2
+{% endhighlight %}
+* You must install Visual Studio Community to install `netifaces` [see here](https://bitbucket.org/al45tair/netifaces/issues/26/netifaces-0104-module-with-python-35).

+Then use the command:

+{% highlight bash %}
+pip install -U --no-deps --process-dependency-links https://github.com/nEDM-TUM/Python-Slow-Control/tarball/master#egg=pynedm
+{% endhighlight %}

+Subsequent upgrades of `pynedm` should not try to upgrade the dependencies, this why the `--no-deps` flag is passed.

 #### Notes for the `pycurl` dependency

 `pynedm` depends on [`pycurl`](http://pycurl.sourceforge.net/), but sometimes pip has some issues installing on Mac OS X because of 32/64-bit issues.
 (For more information see [here](http://stackoverflow.com/questions/18752405/cannot-install-pycurl-on-mac-os-x-get-errors-1-and-2).)